abikesa/dailygrind/1_challenges/challenges.md

 ## [3](https://www.youtube.com/watch?v=dlvKrzInK7w)

 In the absence of frenzy, energy, and the dionysian, you'll confront the chaos of life with a thirst and hunger for meaning, values, identity, and accomplishments.
 Appropriately, this scene offers `comic relief` to our protagonist in the form of Mrs. Samsky & Joint-sharing.
 But taken from the context of the second Rabbi's "recommendation", its doubly hilarious.
 We need to stop asking questions and just `do` things

+## 4

+Mozart did have frenzy & energy.
+Yet he also remained grounded in tradition, he revered Handel, Haydn, and the London Bach.
+In his work we see him containing all his frenzy within the templates he inherited.
+We might thus call him Dionysian!